Mekhapjoy/gvm_student_management_system/README.md

-Student Management System with Role-Based Access Control
+                SCHOOL MANAGEMENT SYSTEM WITH ROLE-BASED ACCESS CONTROL

                     Project Description
                     ###################

-                A Student Management System developed by using django rest framework.
+                A School Management System developed using django rest framework.
 This system allows users to perform CRUD operations to manage student details across various classes and it also handle library history and fees history for each student.
         The main feature of this system is that it have a user authentication and role based access control.
         There are three main users for this system.
 They are "School Admin", "Office Staff" and "Librarian".
 Three of them have three